ag-informatics/ag-informatics-course/README.md

 ## AI & Technology Use Disclosure (from the Instructor)

-This module's foundational design — content, structure, learning objectives, lecture and assignments — was developed by Ankita Raturi between 2021 and 2024, across four offerings of this course.
-No AI tools are used in foundational course design and development.
+Pedagogical design — content, structure, learning objectives, lecture and assignments — was developed by Ankita Raturi between 2021 and 2024, across four offerings of this course.
+No AI tools are used to make pedagogical design decisions.
 The process of creating learning materials, whether lectures or assessments, begins with me.
 This includes 2025+ content.

 **In my digitally-mediated course production work, the pedagogical design decisions remain mine.**